This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }; // ok

-You might think this is somewhat similar to malloc, and indeed it is.
-The difference is that malloc allocates memory on the heap at runtime, whereas direct variable declarations typically allocate memory in the data segment or on the stack.
+I believe you might have thought that this is somewhat similar to malloc, and indeed it is.
+The difference is that malloc allocates memory on the heap at runtime.
+Direct variable declarations generally allocate memory in the data segment or on the stack.
 The compiler might internally maintain a symbol table that maps variable names to their addresses.
-When you later operate on this variable, you are actually operating on this memory region.
+When you subsequently operate on this variable, you are actually operating on this memory region.

 Built-in Operators

-Built-in operators in C generally correspond directly to CPU instructions.
-As for how the CPU implements these operations, you can learn about digital electronics.
+Built-in operators in C language generally correspond directly to CPU instructions.
+To understand how the CPU implements these operations, you can study digital electronics.
 Taking x86_64 as an example, the possible correspondences are as follows:

 | Operator | Meaning | Operator | Meaning |